situ2001/situ2001/README.md

 ### 👋 Hi there

-- 👨‍🎓 I am an sophomore, currently studying in Guangzhou University.
+- 👨‍🎓 I am a sophomore, currently studying in Guangzhou University.
 - ✍ You can flip through my [blog](https://situ2001.com).
 - 💪 Dream of becoming a front-end or full-stack engineer.
 - 📚 Reading the books CS:APP and Algorithms.